• Skip to main content

 • Salt - Just a little to enhance the flavors.

-• Butter - I use Miyoko's vegan butter for this recipe, but you can use your favorite vegan butter.
-If you're not dairy free, regular butter will work in the same measure.
+• Butter - I use Country Crock plant butter for this recipe, but you can use your favorite vegan butter.
+I have also made it several times with coconut oil.
+If you're not dairy free, unsalted butter will work in the same measure.
 Do not use margarine.

 • Sugar - These cookies are a cross between a vanilla sugar cookie and a vanilla cake, so you need white sugar to achieve that flavor.